 As an illustration of this use of tense, suppose we are looking at a map of an old section of a city marked out for renovation.
 As we note which of the various buildings have been selected for demolition or renovation, we might say of the former, these are destroyed; they are still standing but they have been marked out, destined for destruction.
 And of the various city ordinances which will be removed from the books, no longer enforced as a result of our renovation project, distinguishing them from the remaining city ordinances that will survive, we could say they are abolished: they are presently being enforced but they will soon become obsolete.

 As further proof that Torah has not yet been abolished, we may turn to a similar text in Hebrews 7:18-19, which speaks of “a disannulling of the commandment going before for the weakness and unprofitableness thereof.”
-Yet in the immediate context, in Heb 8:4-5, we find that Christ cannot now be a priest on earth, “seeing that there are priests that offer gifts according to the law: who serve unto the example and shadow of heavenly things.”
-This text states that the Levitical priesthood and the sacrificial system is still being honored by God, to the point that if Christ were to return to Earth now He would not be qualified to be a priest in His own temple.
+Yet in the immediate context, in 8:4-5, we find that Christ cannot now be a priest on earth, “seeing that there are priests that offer gifts according to the law: who serve unto the example and shadow of heavenly things.”
+This text states that the Levitical priesthood and the sacrificial system are still being honored by God, in this present day, to the point that if Christ were to return to Earth now He would not be qualified to be a priest in His own temple.
 This text may only be true if the entire Torah is still applicable and in force in God’s spiritual economy.
 For further insight, please see Keep My Commandments.